Editor’s Note: This article was updated on 6/5/19 to reflect the latest interest rate information as well as a $200 new

 One other thing for potential borrowers to keep in mind is that iHelp will consolidate Federal student loans with private student loans.
-Because the many advantages of Federal government loans are lost when these loans are combined with private loans, such a combination is almost never recommended.
+Because the many advantages of Federal government loans are lost when these loans are combined with private loans, such a combination is rarely recommended.

 Who is iHelp best for?